-with $E_{1}, E_{2}$ as defined in the statement of Theorem \ref{theorem:dirichletconvolved}.
-As before, we can have the four residue classes (modulo $q_{1} q_{2}$) with the most primes being those corresponding to the terms in $E_{1}$, in which case the bias is positive, or we can have these being the residue classes with the fewest primes, yielding a negative bias.
+We can compare $E(X,q_1, 1)$ and $E(X, q_1 q_2, 1)$.
+The former is an average of values, one of which is precisely $E(X, q_1 q_2, 1)$; analogous calculations can be done to compare $E(X, q_1,-1)$ and $E(X, q_1 q_2, -1)$ and the other two pairs of terms.
+Writing everything over the denominator $q_2-1$, it becomes clear that if the four residue classes (modulo $q_{1} q_{2}$) with the most primes correspond to the terms in $E_{1}$, then the bias is positive; on the other hand, those residue classes can be those with the fewest primes, yielding a negative bias.